HACC25/Lokahi-Lions/README.md

 Project Description

 # Installation
+Ensure you have Python v3.11.9 or higher installed.
 Clone the repository and navigate to its directory.

 ## Backend Setup
 Navigate into the `backend` directory.
 Create and activate a virtual environment.